Critical Rendering Path: Understanding Browser Rendering

 </html>

-A simplified timeline looks like this:
+A realistic timeline looks like this:

-1. Browser starts parsing HTML
+1. Browser starts HTML parsing

-2. <link rel="stylesheet"> is discovered
+3. <link rel="stylesheet"> is discovered and CSS fetch starts

-4. DOM continues building as HTML is parsed
+4. DOM continues building incrementally

 5. Browser reaches <script src="app.js">

-8. Layout runs
+10. Layout runs

-9. Paint runs
+11. Paint runs

 Interview Takeaway